 Pellagra in the U.S.

-In 1914, the U.S. Public Health Service asked Dr. Joseph Goldberger to go to the South of the U.S. to investigate and deal with pellagra.
+In 1914, the U.S. Public Health Service asked Dr. Joseph Goldberger to go to the South of the country to investigate and deal with pellagra.
 Rates of pellagra were much higher in the southern states than in the north.

-In 1937, scientists discovered the niacin connection.
+In 1937, scientists confirmed the niacin connection.
 Niacin can both prevent and cure pellagra.

-Now, pellagra is rare in the U.S., because most people's diet provides sufficient vitamin B3, partly due to enrichment of foods with the vitamin.
-The discovery of niacin's link with pellagra and the nutritional improvements that have led to its decrease feature in the CDC's list of top ten public health achievements from 1900 to 1999.
+The Centers for Disease Control and Prevention's (CDC) list the discovery of niacin's link with pellagra and the nutritional improvements that have led to its decrease in its list of top 10 public health achievements from 1900 to 1999.